 How Much Air Actually Leaks?

+Windows affect your home heating more than you would expect.
 Leaky windows can cause up to 25-30% of the heat loss from your home.
-That essentially means that you’re making your furnace 25-30% less efficient than it could be if you took the time to make your windows airtight.
-Over the course of a year, leaky windows can add several hundred dollars to your utility bills, especially if you live in a large home with a lot of windows.
-That’s why investments to help improve the seals around your windows are more than worth the cost involved.
+That essentially means that you’re making your furnace 25-30% less efficient than it could be.
+Over the course of a year, leaky windows can add several hundred dollars to your utility bills.

 What Happens When Air Leaks Occur?

-When it’s cold outside, your furnace turns on and heats the air inside your home.
-This results in a major temperature difference between the inside and outside air.
-If your windows aren’t efficient, the warm air will immediately begin seeking out an area of energy that’s less concentrated because of thermodynamics.
 This area of lower energy concentration is located outside, where the air is cooler.
 This means that the warm air will escape the interior of your home as it flows outside.
-Eventually, the air around your windows will reach equilibrium, meaning the air inside and outside is close to the same temperature.
+Eventually, the air around your windows will even out, meaning the air inside and outside is close to the same temperature.
 This will allow cold air from the outside to flow into your home, creating further discomfort.
+This is the main reason why windows affect your home heating so much.

 Leaks in Unused Rooms